instantX-research/InstantID/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=InstantID/InstantID&type=Date)](https://star-history.com/#InstantID/InstantID&Date)

+## Sponsor Us
+If you find this project useful, you can buy us a coffee via Github Sponsor!
+We support [Paypal](ko-fi.com/instantx) and [WeChat Pay](https://tinyurl.com/instantx-pay).

 ## Cite
 If you find InstantID useful for your research and applications, please cite us using this BibTeX: